Launch your own indie apps

-Sign up for my iOS development course, and learn proven techniques to generate revenue by publishing your apps in the App Store.
+Sign up for my iOS development course, and learn how to generate revenue by publishing your apps in the App Store.

 You built an app, but you have no clue about getting people to download and install it?
 In this article, we’ll discuss 27 app marketing strategies that help you get more app installs.